vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 Their careers have been synonmous with the history of Maharashtra during the last 30 years.
 It has been a period of storm and stress.
-It has witnessed a vast transformation and has been the era of action and re- action — ^political and social.
+It has witnessed a vast transformation and has been the era of action and re###action — ^political and social.
 Through rocks and shoals, Mr. Tilak steered the Kc^sari, not caring for favour, nor afraid of frown, with a grim S3nse of duty .
 He was always bold but uniformly wary.
 His is one long